Healthy Versus Toxic Friendships

 Toxic friendships, on the other hand, are marked by frequent stress and conflict.
 You are unlikely to feel consistently valued and respected.
 Your toxic friend will leave you feeling on edge and in doubt.

 Just as you would not allow an annoying and unpleasant guest to stay in your house for years at a time, you should not permit a toxic friendship to take up residency in your life.
-Make the decision to end these unhealthy relationships and move on.
+Decide to end these unhealthy relationships and move on.
 It may be difficult at first, but before long you’ll be rewarded with a happier more confident outlook on life.